 In addition, shared use has the following advantages

-We have published a guidebook that summarizes the issues and guidance necessary to promote the shared use of Area Data Coordination Platform and to realize services that are more optimized for individuals.
+We have published a guidebook that summarizes the issues and guidance necessary to promote the shared use of regional Data Coordination Platform and to realize services that are more optimized for individuals.

 Area Data Coordination Platform datamap

-When considering specific data utilization, it is necessary to first sort out what kind of data is held, the current method of utilization, and whether there are other methods of utilization.
+When considering specific data utilization, it is necessary to first identify what kind of data is held, the current utilization method, and the potential utilization possibility.

 In addition, by clarifying technical conditions such as connection methods and update frequency, it is effective to grasp usable data, correct duplication and inefficient linkage, and create a data map as a basic material for future data linkage design.